dimkarasav/DijetRootTreeAnalyzer/bash_scripts/README_reduced_trees_condor.txt

 The log files can be found at Condor_Outputs/logs_JetHT__Run2018A-17Sep2018-v1__MINIAOD

-5) To make sure that the code will run you can use the "Run_reduced_trees_locally.sh" to  run 1 list locally to see if everything is ok.
+4) To make sure that the code will run you can use the "bash_scripts/Run_reduced_trees_locally.sh" to  run one list locally to see if everything is ok.

 	Run the script as follows:

-./Run_reduce_trees_localy.sh -i 1 -dir local_run_test/ -log_dir Condor_Outputs/local_run/
+./bash_scripts/Run_reduce_trees_localy.sh -i 1 -dir local_run_test/ -log_dir Condor_Outputs/local_run/

 This will run the defined list 1, and save the output on the "local_run_test" local directory.
 The configs will be found on Condor_Outputs/local_run/ directory.